Civil War’s First Black Regiment

 In the 20th century, Bristol County continued to evolve.
 The decline of the textile industry and the end of whaling led to an economic shift, and the county became more diverse in its industries.
 Today, Bristol County is known for its mix of suburban, urban, and rural areas, with a thriving economy that includes sectors such as healthcare, education, and technology.
 The county's rich history, picturesque landscapes, and vibrant communities make it an attractive destination for both residents and visitors.

-This timeline provides a condensed summary of the historical journey of Bristol County, Massachusetts.
+This timeline provides a concise overview of the key events in the history of Bristol County, Massachusetts.

 • 1685 - Bristol County is established in Massachusetts Bay Colony.